Bark Beetles

 Keep your forest healthy

 A healthy forest is the best prevention for pine bark beetles.
 Trees need water and sunlight to survive.
 Thin trees so they get sun and do not have to compete with other trees for water during the dry summer months.
-My rule of thumb for thinning is space trees so that they are greater than 16 feet apart for small- to medium-sized trees.
-For trees greater than 50 feet tall, use 24-feet spacing.
+My rule of thumb for thinning is space trees so that they are greater than15 feet apart for small- to medium-sized trees.
+For trees greater than 50 feet tall, use 20 feet spacing.
 Another rule of thumb is to remove trees once the branches start touching the branches of other trees.
 The picture below shows an unhealthy forest where the trees are too close together.

 I use an insecticide called MAXXTHOR EC.
 You can find this insecticide at Bugspray.com.
 MAXXTHOR is highly repellent to the beetles and when applied to the bark of the tree will keep the beetles away for months.
 Even trace amounts will cause them to forage elsewhere.
 An added benefit is that helps control the mosquitoes and ticks.
 The active ingredient is Bifenthrin which is highly effective at killing insects, has low toxicity to mammals, and has good biodegradability.
-I spray once a year in May.
-Below is a list of the steps I use for spraying.
+Originally, I sprayed once a year in May.
+However, after further research, I have learned that the Western Pine Beetle has two generators each year and has two periods they attack.
+Therefore, I plan to spray in early May for the first generation and end or July for the second generation.

 - Use a pump sprayer, hose sprayer, or motor-driven sprayer.